elan-ev/StudIPAndroidApp/README.md

 Setup
 -----
-* Make sure you habe Ecclipse with maven and egit.
+* Make sure you habe Eclipse with Maven and eGit.
-* Install the maven android plugin as described here [http://code.google.com/p/maven-android-plugin/wiki/GettingStarted][3]
+* Install the Maven Android plugin as described here [http://code.google.com/p/maven-android-plugin/wiki/GettingStarted][3]
-* In eclipse just use File->Import->Check out existing maven repository from scm
+* In Eclipse just use File->Import->Check out existing Maven repository from scm
 * Maven will take care of the rest
+* For the time being you need to import the ActionBarSherlock and SlidingMenu manually without Maven.
+For more information on how to do this, see [here][8] and [here][9]

     NOTE: To test it with your own installation of the studip-rest.ip plugin, you need to create your own TempServerDeclares in the studip.app.util package.